dasc-lab/robot-framework/docs/extra_info/nvidia_xavier_nx_docker.md

 Using these tricks I was able to get upto about 50fps depth images on the xavier.

+## Check this out:
+See https://gist.github.com/andrewssobral/ae77483b8fa147cce98b5b92f1a5ae17 for an absolutely incredible list of tips and tricks for the xavier.

 ## Xavier Tuning
 - Make sure you setup an NVME SSD on the Xavier
 - ensure you have a good wifi connection